 “Any extra furniture will be put in storage.
 It’s a short term-rental.
 If you don’t like it, we’ll help you find a house.
 But you won’t be there at first.
 You’re reporting right to training camp.
 By the time you’re done with that, we’ll have your things settled into your new place.”

 I’ll be staying in a condo, instead of a house.
 Butch will be penned up in a dog kennel, instead of running free.
 He makes it sound like everything will be peachy keen.
 Like hell, it will.

 “I’m sending someone to meet you at the airport, one of our newer agents.
 She’ll be waiting in the luggage claim area.
 Her name is Eleanor Adams.”

-Eleanor Adams?
 In an instant, the years roll back to the Eleanor Adams I once knew.
 The girl I never forgot.
 The one who got away.
-I rub the spot above my chest that always aches when I think of her.
-But Marty’s junior agent can’t be her.
-My Eleanor was headed for medical school someday.
+I rub the spot above my chest that always hurts when I think of her.
+Marty’s junior agent can’t be her, though.
+My Eleanor Adams would be a doctor by now.